leynos/crate-tools/docs/lading-design.md

 - Behavioural coverage uses `pytest-bdd` with `cmd-mox` spies to exercise the CLI through an actual `python -m lading.cli` invocation.
 This ensures the scaffolding works end-to-end, not just through direct function calls.
+- Configuration loading is centralised in `lading/config.py`.
+The module builds a `cyclopts.config.Toml` loader anchored at the workspace root, validates the resulting data with frozen dataclasses, and exposes a context manager so that downstream code can access the active configuration without passing it through every call.
+The CLI sets up this context before dispatching a subcommand and falls back to on-demand loading when commands are invoked programmatically.

 ### 2.2.
 Configuration: `lading.toml`